NYCPlanning/labs-factfinder-api/README.md

 Geoids of geotype `selection` are ids for a custom, user-defined geographical area held by the Selection table in the Factfinder stack.
 Each Selection geoid points to one row in the Selection table.
 Each row holds an array of geoids of other geotypes (like ntas, tracts, cdtas, etc).

-## Data Updates
+## Where the data for this app comes from and how to update it
 The project has a set of "migration" scripts to set up a Postgres database with required tables and load data.
-The scripts transfer read-only data from EDM's databases into the target Postgres database -- whether it be the develop, staging, or production database.
+The scripts transfer data from EDM's CSV datasets into the target Postgres database -- whether it be a local database for development or the database for the development, staging, or production environments

+###  Data Sources
+> The following describes where the raw data loaded into this app is stored.
+These sources are only accessible by internal DCP developers.

+The scripts in the `/migrations` folder of this repo read data from a set of CSVs built by EDM.
+Those data are stored in the `edm-publishing` Space in Digital Ocean under a folder called `db-factfinder`.
+Inside that folder, the data are further organized by ACS or Decennial, as well as publication year.
+Additional metadata is sourced from the [db-factfinder repo](https://github.com/NYCPlanning/db-factfinder/tree/dev/factfinder/data)

-### Quickstart
+### Data Updates
-Make sure you have locally installed the CLI tool [jq](https://stedolan.github.io/jq/download/) and [Postgres](https://www.postgresql.org/download/).
-Tip: `brew install jq` and `brew install postgresql` for Mac users.
-Verify you have the `jq` and `psql` command avaible in your command line.
-Then...

-  1. Create a new, target PostgreSql database if one doesn't already exist.
-  2. Set the DATABASE_URL environment variable in the `.env` to the target Postgres database (TODO: migrate away from this pattern)
-  3. `yarn migrate`

-Running the `migrate` command kicks off `./bin/migrate` node executable, which in turn runs the `.sh` shell scripts under `./migrations`.

-You should see 8 check marks on completion.
-By the end of the migration, the target Postgres database should be set up with these schemas/tables:

-- support_geoids (table)
-- selection (table)
-- acs (schema)
-    - 2010 (table)
-    - 2019 (table)
-    - metadata (table)
-- decennial (schema)
-    - 2010 (table)
-    - 2020 (table)
-    - metadata (table)

-## Note on Reliability
+As most of the source data is organized into folders based on whether the data is ACS or Decennial and the year of publication, the migration scripts and the API code rely on a set of constants located in `labs-factfinder-api/special-calculations/data/constants.js`.
+Performing data updates for new data releases should be as easy as updating the years in those constants and rerunning the migrations against a local database first, then against development and staging environments for testing, and finally for production once the changes are ready to go live.
+Note that you should only have to make changes to those constants when you are doing the work of updating the _data itself_.
+If you're just trying to populate a local instance of the database so that you can work on application code, you should be able to leave those constants as-is.

+> The following process only applies to internal DCP developers

+The process for updating the data in the development, staging, and production environments is similar to that for a local environment.
+Make sure you have `jq` and `postgresql` installed.
+Then update your `DATABASE_URL` environment variable to point to the environment you want to update.
+You can find the host, port, username, and password that you need to update your `DATABASE_URL` connection string by looking in the `labs-db` database cluster in Digital Ocean and looking for the factfinder database for each environment.
+Once you have that set up, you should be able to run `yarn migrate` against one of those environments.
+Note that this is currently a manual process so it should usually be executed by experienced members of the team with proper communication beforehand.
+TODO - finish automating data migrations scripts to run via GitHub Actions.
+Before updating any remote databases, be sure to submit a PR for review that updates the constants and any necessary code.
+The updates should only be executed from the corresponding `develop`, `staging`, and `master` branches after a PR has been merged into them.

 ## Backend services

 - **Carto** - Carto instance with MapPLUTO and other Zoning-related datasets
 - **NYC GeoSearch API** - Autocomplete search results
-- **mongolab** - cloud-hosted mongodb service

 ## Testing and checks

 - **ESLint** - We use ESLint with Airbnb's rules for JavaScript projects
   - Add an ESLint plugin to your text editor to highlight broken rules while you code
   - You can also run `eslint` at the command line with the `--fix` flag to automatically fix some errors.

-## Deployment

-Create dokku remote: `git remote add dokku dokku@{dokkudomain}:factfinder-api`
-Deploy: `git push dokku master`

-## Contact us

-You can find us on Twitter at [@nycplanninglabs](https://twitter.com/nycplanninglabs), or comment on issues and we'll follow up as soon as we can.
-If you'd like to send an email, use [labs_dl@planning.nyc.gov](mailto:labs_dl@planning.nyc.gov)